larssandergreen/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.9.0 =
-* Change browser support from IE10 to IE11
+* Change minimum browser support from IE10 to IE11
 * Smarter code splitting: Now Webpack splits shared code into separate bundles so that developers don't need to manually maintain an extra Webpack entry.
 WordPress will load up three JS files if both Youtube and Vimeo are supported on your blog: lazyload-shared.js, lazyload-youtube.js, lazyload-vimeo.js, instead of one big lazyload-all.js
 * Allow filtering Vimeo-specific CSS classes using "lazyload_preview_url_css_vimeo" filter
 * Rename folder "assets" to "public"
 * Rename filter lazyload_preview_url_a_class_youtube to lazyload_preview_url_class_youtube
-* Use "wp_add_inline_script" instead of "wp_localize_script" and simplify the PHP code
+* Use "wp_add_inline_script" (requires WordPress 4.5 or higher) instead of "wp_localize_script" and improve how scripts are being loaded
+* Increase minimum WordPress version to 4.5
 * The Youtube and Video configs are now stored in window.llv_config instead of window.lazyload_video_settings
+* Remove RTL-specific CSS used for admin panel because it wasn't properly maintained

 = 2.8.7 =
 * Fix: White arrow was overlaying the red Youtube play button